Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Equivalence between various definitions of ESS in bimatrix Games

 \subsection{Mutants in both or either subpopulations}

 Few remarks are in order.
-ESS's defined through Definition 1b (and equivalently, 1a and 1c) and Definition 2b (and equivalently, 2a and 2c) can only be pure~\cite{Selten1980,Schuster_1981}.
+ESSes defined through Definition 1b (and equivalently, 1a and 1c) and Definition 2b (and equivalently, 2a and 2c) can only be pure~\cite{Selten1980,Schuster_1981}.
 Hence, this fact prompted a need to revise the definitions so as to accommodate scenarios involving mixed ESS.
-The revised definitions, primarily suggested by Cressman~\cite{cressman_1992,Cressman1996,Cressman_Tao_2014}, Hofbauer and Sigmund~\cite{hofbauer_book}, relax the need for residents of both subpopulations to simultaneously outperform the respective mutants and deem it adequate for any one resident to beat the mutants.
-In definitions 1 and 2, there's no provision for this scenario, as they either compare the fitnesses of both residents against their respective mutants' or compare the sum of fitnesses of both residents and both mutants.
+The revised definitions, primarily suggested by Cressman~\cite{cressman_1992,Cressman1996,Cressman_Tao_2014}, Hofbauer and Sigmund~\cite{hofbauer_book}, relax the need for residents of both subpopulations to simultaneously outperform the respective mutants and demanding only that residents outperform the mutants in at least one subpopulation.
+In and- and sum-definitions, there's no provision for this scenario, as they either compare the fitnesses of both residents against their respective mutants' or compare the sum of fitnesses of both residents and both mutants.
 Taylor~\cite{Taylor_1979} discussed this point, highlighting that if mutants only arrive in subpopulation Y, one should compare the fitness of residents of Y versus mutants of Y while interacting with residents of population X and vice versa.
-He further states that if mutants arrive in both subpopulations, the comparison should involve combined fitness, as in Definition 2.
-In the light of these comments, we now present following set of equivalent definitions where one of the $\epsilon_1$ or $\epsilon_2$ can be set to zero independently (but they cannot be zero simultaneously because then there is no mutant in any subpopulation for one to compare fitness advantages): \begin{enumerate} \item[]\textbf{Definition 3a}: A state $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ is called ESS if for any mutant state $(\mathbf{{x}},\mathbf{{y}})\neq(\mathbf{\hat{x}},\mathbf{\hat{y}})$, there exists an invasion barrier, $\epsilon_{(\mathbf{x},\mathbf{y})} >0$ such that, $\forall(\epsilon_1,\epsilon_2)$ with $0 \leq \epsilon_1 <\epsilon_{(\mathbf{x},\mathbf{y})} $ and $0 \leq \epsilon_2 <\epsilon_{(\mathbf{x},\mathbf{y})}$,~$(\epsilon_1,\epsilon_2)\neq(0,0)$,
+He further states that if mutants arrive in both subpopulations, the comparison should involve combined fitness, as in sum-definition.
+In the light of above remarks, we now present the following set of equivalent definitions (aptly termed \emph{or}-definition) where one of $\epsilon_x$ or $\epsilon_y$ can be set to zero independently (but they cannot be zero simultaneously because then there is no mutant in any subpopulation for one to compare fitness advantages): \begin{enumerate} \item[]\textbf{Definition 3a}: A state $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ is called ESS if for any mutant state $(\mathbf{{x}},\mathbf{{y}})\neq(\mathbf{\hat{x}},\mathbf{\hat{y}})$, there exists an invasion barrier, $\epsilon_{(\mathbf{x},\mathbf{y})} >0$ such that, $\forall(\epsilon_x,\epsilon_y)$ with $0 \leq \epsilon_x <\epsilon_{(\mathbf{x},\mathbf{y})} $ and $0 \leq \epsilon_y <\epsilon_{(\mathbf{x},\mathbf{y})}$,~$(\epsilon_x,\epsilon_y)\neq(0,0)$,